Picovoice/rhino/demo/python/README.md

 rhino_demo_mic --context_path ${CONTEXT_PATH}
 ```

+It is possible that the default audio input device recognized by the demo is not the one being used.
+There are a couple
+of debugging facilities baked into the demo application to solve this.
 First, type the following into the console:

 ```console
 rhino_demo_mic --show_audio_devices